anyscale/madewithml.github.io/docs/about.md

 - `#!js trust`: ML needs to be engineered reliably and robustly.

 We will steadily address all the issues mentioned above but we're going to work backwards starting with *trust*.
-This is why we created our courses to educate the community on how to responsibly deliver value via applications that are *made with ML*.
+This is why we created our courses to educate the community on how to responsibly develop, deploy and maintain production applications that are *made with ML*.

 <hr style="margin-top: 2rem; margin-bottom: 2rem;">